MikeMaximus/gbm/GBM/readme.txt

 		- This allows GBM to better support games that run from multiple executables and games that use interpreters or emulators.
 		- Use the new "Regular Expression" checkbox on the Game Manager and enter the pattern in the "Process" field.
 		- GBM will validate patterns and offer to help troubleshoot (using regexr.com) when validation fails.
-	- Added the ability to start another process (or multiple process) whenever a game is detected.
+	- Added the ability to start another process (or multiple processes) whenever a game is detected.
 (Thanks for the suggestion Naliel Supremo)
-		- This is useful to automatically start utilities, such as custom control schemes or overlays, for specific games.
+		- This is useful to automatically start utilities, such as custom control schemes or overlays when a specific game is detected.
 		- The "Process Manager" allows you to manage any programs you'd like to launch.
 		- The "Processes..." button on the Game Manager allows you to assign processes to any selected game.
 		- A process can be set to end when the game is closed.